umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/expectations-and-grading-policy.md

 8.13 Students Only:

 > To familiarize you with the examination procedure, a one-hour oral exam will be held on one of the three preliminary experiments of your choice.
 This oral will proceed identically as the others.
 It will be scored but will not count towards your final course grade.
 (However, as discussed above, failure to execute the preliminary oral exam will result in a 1% deduction from the overall lab performance grade for the semester.)
 It is designed to give you feedback on content, style and presentation without the pressure of a graded performance.
 Partners should choose different preliminary experiments for this initial oral exam.
-Video recordings of these practice orals will be used to facilitate guidance from the Lecturers in {{% resource_link "8b589521-6600-4bd8-9cab-fc55447e753c" "MIT’s Program in Writing, Rhetoric, and Professional Practice (WRAP)" %}} who are part of the Junior Lab staff.
+Video recordings of these practice orals will be used to facilitate guidance from the Lecturers in [MIT’s Program in Writing, Rhetoric, and Professional Practice (WRAP)](http://cmsw.mit.edu/education/writing-rhetoric-professional-communication/) who are part of the Junior Lab staff.
 You must schedule a one-hour appointment for feedback with one of these instructors within a week following their practice oral.

 Final Public Oral Presentations (8.13 Students Only)
 ----------------------------------------------------

 At the end of the term in December, you will give a 15-minute public oral presentation which will be attended by all students in your section and any other interested parties.
 The last two class sessions are reserved for this purpose.
 The public oral presentations should be given in the style of a paper presented at a conference, with careful attention paid to the preparation of visual aids — in the form of an electronic presentation — and to the clarity of the oral discussion.
 Questions from classmates and the audience are encouraged, allowing for a general discussion of the experiment.

-This public presentation, in addition to the four jointly prepared oral examinations given earlier in the term, is a major component of the {{% resource_link "8f5aa71c-08d2-4d70-8022-5cca4487dde8" "CI-M requirement" %}} which 8.13 fulfills.
+This public presentation, in addition to the four jointly prepared oral examinations given earlier in the term, is a major component of the [CI-M requirement](http://web.mit.edu/commreq/depts%20ci-m.html) which 8.13 fulfills.
 Revision of past work is essential to this requirement, as it is to all formal communication.
 You are required to make a 1-hour appointment with a WRAP Program instructor to do a “dry run” and receive feedback at least four days prior to your public presentation.
 The dry run will not be graded, but, as mentioned above, failure to do it will result in a 2% reduction of the lab performance grade.
 Obviously, to present on an experiment in the public presentation, it must have previously been presented as an oral exam with the section instructor.

 Written Summaries
 -----------------